-- Recommendation 1-Commit to supporting coordinated earthquake reconnaissance, technology transfer, and dedicated research programs to learn from significant earthquakes occurring throughout the world.
-Provide this support in close coordination with the NEHRP Office.
-The commitment to immediate reconnaissance should be backed by follow-up research support for in-depth analysis of the tectonics, earthquake source, ground motion, engineering and socio-economic consequences, emergency response, and long-term recovery.
-Such studies, especially if broadly based and coordinated, are the most direct way to learn about the factors that contribute to or limit earthquake resilience in our communities, and are an effective vehicle to transfer knowledge on good practices to the public and private practice. - Recommendation 2-Assess large-scale experimental facilities throughout the United States, along with the equipment sites of the George E. Brown, Jr. Network for Earthquake Engineering Simulation (NEES), to determine how best to ensure that state-of-the-art experimental capabilities for earthquake science and engineering are available.
-The large-scale experimental facilities include those invested in the study of fault friction, roughness, and other physical factors that are related to earthquake ruptures, as well as those invested to study the performance of the natural and built environment subjected to earthquake effects.
-Experimental facilities are essential to increasing the resilience of the United States by supporting the development of better seismic hazard estimates, by building knowledge about vulnerability of the natural and built environment, and by developing standards and innovative construction technologies to increase the resilience of our communities. - Recommendation 3-Assess the effectiveness of current approaches to soliciting and coordinating research in comparison with past approaches, and develop a future approach that adopts best practices to achieve the NEHRP strategic plan.
-Community seismic resilience depends on the vulnerability of complex systems, as well as preparedness measures taken to respond and recover.
-The role of coordinated research programs to efficiently achieve resilience objectives should be considered.
-In particular, the Observatory Network recently recommended by the National Research Council would be an excellent mechanism for achieving this increased level of collaboration.
+- Recommendation 1-Commit to supporting, in close cooperation with the NEHRP Office, coordinated earthquake reconnaissance, technology transfer, and dedicated research programs to learn from significant earthquakes occurring throughout the world.
+Back this commitment to immediate reconnaissance with support for follow-up research enabling in-depth analysis of the tectonics, earthquake source, ground motion, engineering and socioeconomic consequences, emergency response, and long-term recovery. - Recommendation 2-Assess large-scale experimental facilities throughout the United States, including the equipment sites of the George E. Brown, Jr. Network for Earthquake Engineering Simulation (NEES), to determine how best to ensure that sufficient state-of-the-art experimental capabilities for earthquake science and engineering are available.
+Continue support for the NEES laboratories, data repository, and remote participation and simulation capabilities, at least those elements that have demonstrated their effectiveness during the past 10 years of NSF support.
+Continue to support, at current or increased levels, research that uses these facilities. - Recommendation 3-Assess the effectiveness of current approaches to soliciting and coordinating research in comparison with past approaches, and develop a future approach that adopts best practices to achieve the NEHRP strategic plan.
+Coordinated research programs to efficiently achieve resilience objectives should be supported, including the Observatory Network.